Made To Last

 Powder coating produces a barrier to the elements and also makes our furniture look great.
 The finish will fight off decay, UV light, water and minimise accidental abrasions.
 The coating is hard, attractive and durable.

-Made In Britain – Coating Process
+Made To Last – Coating Process

 - The aluminium products are thoroughly cleaned with environmentally friendly solvents to remove weld stain, oxidisation, lubricants from the mould, general gunk and dust.
 This is vital or otherwise the powder will not adhere properly.